Common subexpression elimination over RTL. This optimization

 For builtin invocations

-Ibuiltin, we have three strategies:
+Ibuiltin, we have four strategies:

 -